jingconan/SADIT/README.md

 # Installation

 SADIT can be installed on Linux, Mac OS X and Windows (through cygwin) with python 2.7.
-However, we strongly recommend the Linux distribution Ubuntu 12.04 or 14.04, for each of which we have prepared a one-key installation script.
+However, we strongly recommend the Linux distribution Ubuntu 12.04 or 14.04, for each of which we have prepared a one-command installation script.

 To be specific, if you are working on Ubuntu 12.04 (or 14.04), then do the following sequentially:

-1. Change the working directory to where you want to install SADIT, make a new folder `sadit`, and then type:
+1. Change the working directory to where you want to install SADIT, create a new folder `sadit`, and then type:

  `$ git clone https://github.com/hbhzwj/SADIT.git sadit/`